No Moisturizing Treatment (NMT)

-I emphasize the exercise because I know all too well the temptation to NOT exercise, especially when your own sweat makes you itch like crazy, you can’t regulate your own temperature, and your skin is so dry and taut that it tears at even the smallest movement.
+I emphasize the exercise because I know all too well the temptation NOT to exercise, especially when your own sweat makes you itch like crazy, you can't regulate your temperature, and your skin is so dry and taut that it tears at even the smallest movement.
 I get it.
-I’ve been there.
+I've been there.
 Some parts of my body are still there, actually.
-But remember, your lymphatic system is relying on you to move so your body can heal.
+But remember, your lymphatic system relies on you to move so your body can heal.

 We're all human

 I have healed so much with NMT.
-However, this doesn’t mean that NMT will work for you.
-My advice is to try it if it sits well with you, and stick with it for a bit since as with any treatment, things can get worse before they get better.
-Most importantly, make sure you are being monitored by a doctor, because they will be able to spot any irregularities in your health.
+However, this doesn't mean that NMT will work for you.
+My advice is to try it if it sits well with you and stick with it for a bit since, as with any treatment, things can get worse before they get better.
+Most importantly, make sure a doctor is monitoring you because they will be able to spot any irregularities in your health.